-AIG Life is a provider of Term Assurance, Whole of Life, Critical Illness and Income Protection in the individual and group markets.
+AIG Life is a provider of term assurance, whole of life, critical illness and income protection insurance in the individual and group markets.
 Its policyholders are predominantly in the UK with some policyholders in Gibraltar, the Isle of Man and the Channel Islands.